ABOUT SUDBURY YOUTH BASKETBALL

 The SYB In-Town league is a program in which all players participate and compete with other Sudbury youth.
-There are 4 boys and 4 girls divisions based on grade level (not age):
+The divisions are based on grade level (not age):

-Games: All teams are scheduled (subject to weather cancellations) to play a 10 game season beginning the weekend after Thanksgiving
+Games: All teams in divisions Mite, Bantam and Cadet are scheduled (subject to weather cancellations) to play a 10 game season beginning the week after Thanksgiving.

-Post Season Playoffs: Midget 4, Bantam and Cadet teams participate in a post-season single-elimination tournament often referred to as "March Madness”.
-Midget 3 post season details are TBD.
+Post Season Playoffs: Mite, Bantam and Cadet teams participate in a single-elimination tournament often referred to as "March Madness” after Feb break.

 Minimum Playing Time: There is a 50% minimum and 75% maximum playing time rule for all In-Town games.

-Registration Fees: The fee for In-Town League participation is $150 per player for Midget 3, $240 per player for Midget 4, Bantam and Cadet, payable at the time of registration.
+Registration Fees: The fee for In-Town League participation is $250 per player for Kindergarten boys and girls, 1st grade boys and girls and 2nd grade boys and girls; $300 per player for 3rd-8th grade (Mite, Bantam, Cadet), payable at the time of registration.

 Coaches Needed: In-Town teams are always looking for coaches, particularly at the Cadet and Bantam levels.
 If you have any interest, please consider volunteering your time with your son or daughter.
 If interested, please indicate your interest by checking the appropriate area when registering your child and fill out the coach’s application found at the top of the home page.

 Unfortunately, there are always more players trying out for travel teams than we can accommodate, so please be aware there is a possibility your child may not make a travel team.
-Please note that if your child does not make a travel team, all players are welcome in our in-town league.
+Please note that if your child does not make a travel team, he/she will be placed on an intown team.

-Teams and Leagues: There will be typically be 2-3 travel teams for boys and girls in each of the 5th, 6th, 7th and 8th grades that will compete in the Metrowest League (www.metrowestbball.com).
+Teams and Leagues: The travel teams for boys and girls in each of the 4th, 5th, 6th, 7th and 8th grades will compete in the Metrowest League (www.metrowestbball.com).
 Please note that the number of teams in each grade and each year can vary based on a number of factors including competitiveness/skill level of the players trying out, the number of players trying out, balance with the intown program, and availability of qualified coaching candidates.

-Tryouts: Tryouts for each grade level will be held in late September / early October (see KEY DATES tab in the future for exact dates).
+Tryouts: Tryouts for each grade level will be held in late September / early October.
 Players must try out for their respective grade's team.
 In cases where a player cannot try out because of a documented injury (and is expected back in time for the season), we use prior year data and do our best to make appropriate placement.
 However, in cases where it is a very close call on placement between an injured player (not able to try out) and players trying out, we will place the injured player below the similarly rated non-injured players.
 Players are required to attend both nights of tryouts.
 In special cases where a player cannot attend try-outs due to a family or related special circumstance, upon prior notice and request to SYB, we will use our best efforts to have that player evaluated during try-outs for the next higher grade level in order to obtain the independent evaluator assessment.

 Practices and games: Once selected for a travel team, players will practice twice a week beginning in early November.
-Practices for travel teams consist of 1 weeknight practice (could be on any night between Monday-Thursday).
+Practices for travel teams consist of 1 weeknight practice (could be on any night between Monday-Friday).
 All travel teams will also practice or have games on Saturdays.
 Games are generally held every Sunday from the first week of December through early March.
-There will be games scheduled on one or both weekends of February vacation and possibly the last weekend of December break.
+There will be games scheduled on the first weekend of December break and both weekends of February vacation.
 Please consider the increased time commitment for practice and games when deciding whether your child will try out for a travel team.

-Tournaments and additional games: All boys and girls travel teams usually participate in a Thanksgiving weekend tournament.
+Tournaments and additional games: All boys and girls travel teams usually participate in a tournament the weekend before Thanksgiving.
 All teams also play in Metrowest's post-season playoffs that begin in early March.
 In addition, depending on each individual coach, additional tournaments and games may be scheduled during the season (i.e. during December break or February vacation)

-Twins/Sibling Placement: Twins/siblings in same grade will be evaluated and placed independently per the above process.
-Prior to the evaluations, parents can request that twins/siblings be placed on the same team, in which case both players will be placed on the lower of the teams the players were placed on - for example if one player is placed on the White team and the brother/sister player is placed on the Red Team, then, if the parents requested same team, both players would be placed onto the Red Team.
+Twins/Sibling Placement: Twins/siblings in the same grade will be evaluated and placed independently per the above process.
+Prior to the evaluations, parents can request that twins/siblings be placed on the same team, in which case both players will be placed on the lower of the teams the players were placed on - for example if one player is placed on the A team and the brother/sister player is placed on the B Team, then, if the parents requested same team, both players would be placed onto the B Team.

 Travel Coach Selection: After the teams are created by the independent evaluation process, we identify and select the coach candidates amongst that team.
 Coach selections are then based on the candidate's expertise and experience in basketball, coaching, and other youth related leadership activities, as well as overall credentials, approach, and if applicable, prior year parent feedback.
 We recognize that having consistency in coaches year to year is valuable, and it can also be very positive for the kids to experience different coaches as part of their SYB careers and development.